curatorsigma/critic-format/TEI_subspec.md

 ## Abbreviations
 When a sequence abbreviates another sequence:
-- The entire span of text MUST be enclosed in `<expan>`
+- The entire part of text MUST be enclosed in `<p><choice>`
-- Every character that is physically present and part of the expansion MUST appear in `<abbr>`
+- The surface form MUST be given in `<abbr>`
-- Every character that is physically present but not part of the expansion MUST appear in `<am>`
-- Every character that is not physically present but part of the expansion MUST appear in `<ex>` Thus, the surface form (physically present) is reconstructed as:
-- the concatenation of all `<abbr>` and `<am>` elements within the `<expan>`, in order while the expanded form is reconstructed as:
-- the concatenation of all `<abbr>` and `<ex>` elements within the `<expan>`, in order
+- The (conjectured) expanded form MUST be given in `<expan>`

 ## Ligatures
 TODO: just use gaiji to represent them as glyphs.
 Use abbreviation as before for NS and the like

-## Damaged Characters
+## Damaged Characters {#uncertain}
 This occurs where characters are present, but physically damaged.
-- For characters whose existance is obvious but where no physical trace is left, see [Missing](#missing-elements) instead.
-- When a reconstruction is to uncertain, use [Illegible Characters](#illegible-characters) instead.
+- When a reconstruction is too difficult to make with any certainty, use [Lacunous Elements](#lacuna) instead.
+- This section does NOT apply when characters are impossible to decipher from their remaining artefacts alone.
+Reconstructions based on grammar, common words or phrases alone MUST NOT be made.
+Use [Lacunous Elements](#lacuna) instead.

-The damaged characters MUST be enclosed in `<damaged>`.
+The damaged characters MUST be enclosed in `<p><damaged>`.
 - `@agent` SHOULD be given
+    - good examples of reasons include: `smeared`, `burned`, `water`
 - `@cert` SHOULD be given

-## Illegible Characters
-This occurs when traces of characters are present, but a reconstruction is impossible or considered to uncertain.

-The illegible characters MUST be enclosed in `<gap>`.
-- `@reason` MUST be `illegible`
-- `@unit` MUST be `character`
-- When the amount of characters or space missing is known:
-    - `@n` MUST be given
-- Otherwise
-    - `@extent` MUST be given and set to `unknown`
-- `@cert` MAY be given and qualifies the certainty in assertaining the amount of missing characters

-## Missing Elements
+## Lacunous Elements {#lacuna}
-This occurs when the existance of characters, lines, columns etc is obvious (for grammatical-, layout- or other reasons), but no physical trace of those units is left.
+This occurs when the existance of characters, lines, columns etc is obvious (for grammatical-, layout- or other reasons), but they are illegible.
+Whether physical traces of these characters such as illegible smears of ink are present or not is irrelevant.
+If the characters are hard but possible to read, use [Damaged Characters](#uncertain) instead.

 The missing characters MUST be enclosed in `<gap>`.
-- `@reason` MUST be `lost`
+- `@reason` MUST be given
+    - good examples of reasons include: `lost`, `smeared`, `burned`, `water`
 - `@unit` MUST be given and SHOULD be one of `character`, `line`, `column` unless another unit is required.
-- When the number of missing units is known:
 - `@n` MUST be given
-- Otherwise
-    - `@extent` MUST be given and set to `unknown`
 - `@cert` MAY be given and qualifies the certainty in assertaining the amount of missing units

 ## Ancient Corrections
 When multiple ancient surface forms are present in a place, these rules apply.
 Versions are here considered in (conjectured) temporal order.
 - e.g. When a Word was written by Scribe1, struck through by Scribe2 and then another word written atop it by Scribe3, there are three distinct versions.

+All different ancient versions (the first, and all different corrections) MUST be given separately.
-The entire passage in question MUST be enclosed in `<p>` (this facilitates parsing).
+The entire passage in question MUST be wrapped in `<app>`.
+Every individual version MUST be given in `<rdg>`. `@hand` SHOULD be given for all `<rdg>`s. `@varSeq` MUST be given for all `<rdg>`s and mark them in (conjectured) temporal order.

-The first version MUST be given without annotations.
+The text in `<rdg>` MUST be normal text without additional markup elements.
-- To note the Hand responsible for the first version, `@hand` MAY be used on the enclosing `<p>`.

-For each subsequent version, do the following:
-- Record the additions relative to the preceding version with `<add>` elements
-- Record the deletions relative to the preceding version with `<del>` elements
-- Give all of these additions and deletions an `@xml:id` attribute
-- Add a `<substJoin>`, with `@target` a space-separated list of the `@xml:id`s given out earlier. (remember the `#`-prefix)
-    - You MAY note the hand responsible for this version with `@hand` on the `<substJoin>`.

-Critic will calculate the state for each Version.
+If part of the text in any of the versions is lacunous, exclude it from its reading.
+Instead, add a lacuna after the entire correction.
+If part of the text in any of the versions is damaged but legible, simply add it without markup.

 ## Nonstandard Glyphs and Diacritica
 ### Non-Tiberian Niqud